Growing Tomatoes in Planter Boxes: A Complete Guide

 - Compost or aged manure for nutrients

-Maintain a pH between 6.2 and 6.8 and add dolomite lime for calcium.
-It strengthens cell walls and prevents blossom end rot, one of the most frustrating tomato problems around.
+Maintain a pH between 6.2 and 6.8, and add dolomite lime to provide calcium.
+It strengthens cell walls and helps prevent blossom end rot, one of the most frustrating tomato problems around.

-Your soil selection has a significant impact on plant health and yield.
+Your soil selection significantly impacts plant health and yield.
 Here’s a closer look at what makes the best soil for gardening containers.

 Planting is where your success begins.
 Here’s what works: